-In a real drivetrain, you couple an input or drive shaft to one of many output or driven shafts, or to one driven shaft with a choice of several gear ratios.
+In a real drivetrain, you couple an input or drive shaft to one of many outputs or driven shafts, or to one driven shaft with a choice of several gear ratios.
 The drivetrain then requires several clutches to switch between gears.
 You couple one of the driven shafts or one of the gear sets by engaging one of the clutches.
 You then switch to another output shaft or another gear ratio by disengaging one clutch and engaging another.